34j/vr180-convert/README.md

 ### Example of processing in Photoshop

-1. Open one of the images.
+1. Open one of the images just for specifying the canvas size.
 2. Add each image as Smart Objects (`LRaw`, `RRaw`) and make **minimal** corrections to match the exposure using `Camera Raw Filter`.
 3. Make each Smart Object into Smart Objects (`L`, `R`) again and do any image-dependent processing, such as removing the background.
 4. Make both images into a single Smart Object (`P`) and process them as a whole.
-5. Delete the background image.
+5. Delete the background image created in step 1.
 6. Export as a PNG file.
 7. Hide the other Smart Object (`L` or `R`) (created in step 3) in the Smart Object `P` (created in step 4) and save the Smart Object `P`, then export as a PNG file.